cockroachdb/docs/cockroachcloud/cmek-faq.md

 ## If we enable CMEK for a cluster that has been in use for some time, is the existing data encrypted at that time?

 {{ site.data.products.dedicated }} does not force encryption of previously-written data but instead relies on normal storage engine churn for desired encryption.
-That means the new key is used to encrypt newly-written data, while previously-written data remains unencrypted unless it’s rewritten.
+That means the new key is used to encrypt newly-written data, while previously-written data remains unencrypted unless it's rewritten.

 ## Can we enable CMEK for a new region when it's added to a CMEK-enabled cluster?